jyoti-bhasin/Automobile_Analysis_Project_streamlit.app/README.md

 # Automobile Data Analysis :

 ## Data Analysis
-- It is the process of systematically applying statistical and/or logical techniques to describe and illustrate, condense and recap, and evaluate data.
+- It is the process of systematically applying statistical and/or logical techniques such as cleaning, transforming, and modeling data to discover useful information for business decision-making.

 ## Dataset used
 [https://github.com/jyoti-bhasin/Automobile_Analysis_Project_streamlit.app/blob/main/Book2.csv